mkyleUD/Caviness-HPC-Shell/_episodes/01-connecting.md

 Connecting to  {{ site.workshop_host }} must be done through a tool known as "SSH" (Secure SHell) and usually it is run through a terminal.
 So, to begin using  {{ site.workshop_host }} we need to begin by opening a terminal.
-Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the operating system.
+Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the local operating system.
 When connected to the remote system the experience between terminals will be identical as each will faithfully present the same experience of the  {{ site.workshop_host }}  Cluster.